Gatop/reactjs-reflux-app-hotels/README.md

 ### Modules

-This modules where used to create this APP:
+These modules were used to create this APP:

 * [reflux](https://www.npmjs.com/package/reflux)
 * [react-router-dom](https://www.npmjs.com/package/react-router-dom)